Program Contact Information

 SOAR staff, in collaboration with participating students, will promote increased persistence of academic and career goal completion by creating a trusted, familial, community through forming connections, empowerment, and holistic, individualized, support.

-Students are encouraged to join SOAR at Northern Essex Community College (NECC) through targeted outreach that follows an opt-in approach.
-Eligible students may reach out directly for more information and are automatically enrolled unless they request not to join.
+Students are encouraged to join SOAR at Northern Essex Community College (NECC) through targeted outreach that follows a hybrid approach.
+Current students who are continuing their enrollment with NECC may reach out directly for more information and opt-in to join SOAR if they are eligible.
+Newly enrolled students at NECC who are eligible are automatically enrolled in SOAR unless they request to opt-out and not participate.
 All SOAR students at NECC are supported by the program until they earn their certificate or degree.
 By design, students are aware that they are receiving services through SUCCESS.
 Other units that support SOAR at NECC include Academic Coaching, Advising, Career Services, and Tutoring.

 Student Eligibility